The Nyadire Connection maintains many ongoing programs:

 Clinic renovation is being done holistically and will enable the delivery of dramatically improved health care to tens of thousands of people.
 This includes an expanded clinic building; housing for expectant mothers; lecture area; staff housing for nurses and nurses’ aides; as well as fencing, electrical, water, sewage, and disposal facilities.
 The cost of each clinic rebuild project is more than $300,000.
 The local communities have strong ownership of the program, and will produce by hand, all 500,000 bricks required for each clinic.

-Work began first at Chikwizo in Sept 2013 and one year later the clinic was placed into operation - ahead of schedule and under budget!
+Work began first at Chikwizo in September 2013 and one year later the clinic was placed into operation - ahead of schedule and under budget!
 Work began on the second clinic, Nyahuku, in March 2015, and was completed by July 2016.
 Work began on Dendera in August 2016, and was dedicated on January 13, 2018.
-We now have 3 more clinics to go, and our continued progress depends on our ability to raise the necessary funds.
+We now have 3 more clinics to go, and funding for Dindi has been secured.
+We expect construction to begin in the near future.
+Our continued progress depends on our ability to raise the necessary funds for the remaining two clinics.

 Your support will make life not only better, but perhaps possible, for the thousands of rural people who depend on these clinics.